Désiré-Marie Maistral: Career

 He took part in the American Revolutionary War, serving on the 74-gun Diadème in the squadron under Admiral d'Estaing.
 In 1782, he was appointed to the 64-gun Réfléchi.

 On 30 September 1782, Maistral was promoted to Lieutenant de frégate and appointed to the 64-gun Provence.

 On 1 January 1792, he was promoted to Lieutenant and given command of the frigate Fortunée.
 He took part in the action of 22 October 1793, and scuttled his ship by fire to prevent her from falling to the British at the end of the Siege of Bastia.

 Taken prisoner by the British, Maistral was promoted to Commander on 21 March 1796, while in captivity.
 After he was freed, he served as first officer on Républicain and on Hoche, taking part in the Expédition d'Irlande.
 Maistral was wounded when Hoche was captured by a British division at the Battle of Tory Island, and taken prisoner again.
 He was released on parole on 24 September 1799, and promoted to Captain 2nd Class on 14 December 1799, to take command of Mont Blanc.

 In the following years, Maistral captained Terrible, Consolante, Uranie and Hermione.
-He retired on 1817.
+He retired in 1817.